The Best of Me (2014 film): Development

 On June 17, 2011, Warner Bros. acquired the film rights to the novel The Best of Me by Nicholas Sparks.
 On March 15, 2012, it was announced that the studio had tapped screenwriter J. Mills Goodloe to adapt the book.

 On September 27, it was reported that Warner Bros. was in final talks with Michael Hoffman to direct the film, Will Fetters was set to rewrite the screenplay, marking his second adaptation of a Nicholas Sparks novel, and Denise Di Novi was set to produce the film, along with Sparks and Sparks' agent Theresa Park as co-producers, marking Di Novi's fifth film collaboration with Sparks, Sparks' second time producing a film adaptation of one of his novels and Park's production debut.
 On July 25, 2013, Relativity Media acquired the distribution rights from Warner Bros., marking the studio's third film adaptation of a Nicholas Sparks novel.
 On October 22, Michelle Monaghan was cast to play the female lead Amanda Collier, and Ryan Kavanaugh was to co-produce the film.
 On October 24, the studio set the film for an October 17, 2014 release.

-On January 9, 2014, the studio offered James Marsden, who co-starred in the 2004 adaptation of Sparks' 1996 novel The Notebook to play the male lead Dawson Cole, replacing Paul Walker after his death.
+Paul Walker was originally cast to play the male lead Dawson Cole but died in a car accident on November 30, 2013, before filming began.
+On January 9, 2014, the studio offered James Marsden, who co-starred in the 2004 adaptation of Sparks' 1996 novel The Notebook to play the male lead Dawson Cole, replacing Walker for the role after his death, respectively.
 On January 28, Liana Liberato joined the film's cast as the younger version of Monaghan's character, Amanda Collier.
 On February 12, Luke Bracey was added to the cast to play the younger version of Marsden's character, Dawson Cole.
 On March 12, Sebastian Arcelus and Gerald McRaney joined the cast of the film.
 Arcelus played Frank Reynolds, Amanda's husband and father of her children, while McRaney played Tuck, a widower who takes in young Dawson and becomes a friend and father-figure to him.
 On March 25, Jon Tenney was added to the cast to play Harvey Collier, the father of Amanda.